aaronkmd/Python-Instacart/README.md

 ## Project Overview

 This project simulates a real-world scenario where I, as a data analyst, was tasked with exploring Instacart’s comprehensive grocery data to understand sales patterns and customer segmentation.
-The findings from this analysis aim to support Instacart in enhancing their marketing efforts by identifying key customer segments and optimizing ad scheduling based on purchase behaviors.
+The findings from this analysis aim to support Instacart in enhancing its marketing efforts by identifying key customer segments and optimizing ad scheduling based on purchase behaviors.

 ## Repository Structure